Fpsska/Fpsska/README.md

 ### Hi there 👋,
 <!-- ![](https://i.pinimg.com/736x/9f/76/3a/9f763a5d299cdb4e0cb731386f96c18d.jpg) -->

 I'm Eugene from Saint-Petersburg, Russia.
 Last 2 years interest by developing in Frontend development.
-My current develepment stack is React + Redux-Toolkit + TypeScript.
+My current development stack is React + Redux-Toolkit + TypeScript.
 Also i work with any java-script/css libraries, data bases.
 Now I am in looking for a job, company with the prospect of developing skills and career growth.
 Dear guest, on this page you can see my currently working several of my projects, look below